daisyui/react-daisyui/README.md

 ## Contributions

+We're looking for contributors on this component library!
 We could use some help building out stories and writing unit tests for components.

 ___

-## License
+### License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/oslabs-beta/giraffeQL/blob/main/LICENSE) file for details.